-James D Packer Current Position Executive Chairman

-N EI

-Nil.

-The Executive Chairman, Mr Packer not receive any remuneration for his to Crown.
-Mr Packer acts as a Direr Melco Crown Entertainment Ltd, a d in which Crown has a significant inv Mr Packer does not receive a fee fro for these services.

-Non-monetary benefits and other: Complimentary privileges at Crown and Burswood facilities.
-Performance based remuneration Not applicable 2011 Percentage breakdown of remuneration Not applicable Post employment benefits Not applicable Post-employment restraint Not applicable

-Termination

-By Senior Executive: Not applicable

-By Crown: Not applicable

-Termination benefits Not applicable

-Payments made prior to commencement Not applicable

-Directors' Fees Nil

-Other Nil

-1. Includes voluntary and compulsory superannuation.
+James D Packer John H Alexander Current Position Executive Chairman Executive Deputy Chairman (commenced 1 December 2007): Mr Alexander currently has a five year employ agreement with Crown Limited which is due expire in December 2012.
+Fixed Remuneration Base salary: Nil.
+The Executive Chairman, Mr Packer does not receive any remuneration for his services to Crown.
+Mr Packer acts as a Director of Melco Crown Entertainment Ltd, a company in which Crown has a significant investment.
+Mr Packer does not receive a fee from Crown for these services. \$1,484,801 per annum (increasing annually by CPI) 2 .
+Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$15,199 per annum.
+Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Burswood facilities.
+Complimentary privileges at Crown Melbourne and Burswood facilities and superannuation.
+Performance based remuneration Not applicable Not applicable 2011 Percentage breakdown of remuneration Not applicable Fixed remuneration 1 100% STI 0% LTI 0% Post employment benefits Not applicable Nil Post-employment restraint Not applicable Crown may impose a res of Mr Alexander's employ 30 November 2012. • Termination By Senior Executive: Not applicable 12 months' notice.
+By Crown: Not applicable 12 months' notice without cause; one month's notice for performance issues; three months' notice due to incapacity.
+Termination benefits Not applicable Nil Payments made prior to commencement Not applicable Nil Directors' Fees Nil Nil Other Nil Nil

-2. Mr Alexander's CPI review in the 2008-2011 financial years has been deferred with his consent.
+^{2.} Mr Alexander's CPI review in the 2008-2011 financial years has been deferred with his consent.